Research finds young LGBTQ+ Montrealers shifting away from the Gay Village

 “All of those forces really transformed the Village,”Podmore added. “ All of the lesbian bars that were there, not that there were ever a lot, got displaced eventually.
 The mainstreaming process kind of erases that specificity.” .

-Ayva Allen, founder of FEMTL– -a community space for trans women and transfeminine people in Montreal– has also observed this generational shift away from the Village.
+The founder of FEMTL– -a community space for trans women and transfeminine people in Montreal– has also observed this generational shift away from the Village.

 “I spend a lot of time talking to trans people, mostly aged between 20 and 35, and none of them feel represented by the Gay Village” she said.

-Allen said she noticed a stark difference between how she was treated in the Village before and after her own transition.
+The founder said she noticed a stark difference between how she was treated in the Village before and after her own transition.
 She noted that while some exist in the Village, the vast majority of venues and events are not inclusive of cis/trans women or non-binary people.

-“Now that I’ve transitioned and live openly as a woman, there doesn’t seem to be any space for me in the village,” Allen added.
+“Now that I’ve transitioned and live openly as a woman, there doesn’t seem to be any space for me in the village,” she added.
 “Worse, at night, I am more likely to be identified as a gay man in drag than as a trans woman, so that also makes me feel very uncomfortable.”

 Elise, a trans women who has frequented the Village, explained that it remains less inclusive of the Trans Community than alternative spaces such as the Plateau or Maisonneuve.